ChrisMarshallNY/ITCB-master/README.md

 > ***NOTE:*** *We will need to have at least one device that can act as a Peripheral.
 Since we are working on a Mac, we already have that.
 This means that the other device can be an iPhone, iPod, iPad, Watch or AppleTV, as long as the device is recent enough to support the current operating system.
 We can use another Mac, but two-machine debugging can be a bit complex.
 We're probably best off having an iOS device as our other target (This also allows us to switch the roles of the devices).*

-## STEPS
+## PHASES

-#### The lesson will proceed in two major steps, which will have "sub-steps."
-These major steps can be found in these directories:
+#### The lesson will proceed in two major phases, which will have "sub-steps."
+These major phases can be found in these directories:

 - [`00-StartingPoint`](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/00-StartingPoint)

 This directory contains the "bald" starting point.
 No code has been added.
-It walks through the process of adding [CBCentralManagerDelegate](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and starting the process by discovering devices and their Services and Peripherals.
+It walks through the process of adding [CBCentralManagerDelegate](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate) callbacks, and starting the process by discovering devices, and initiating connections.

 - [`01-SecondStep`](https://github.com/ChrisMarshallNY/ITCB-master/tree/master/01-SecondStep)

-This directory starts at the completion of the previous step, and walks through the process of adding support for [CBPeripheralDelegate](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate) callbacks, which is where the lions' share of functionality exists.
+This directory starts at the completion of the previous phase, and walks through the process of adding support for [CBPeripheralDelegate](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate) callbacks, which is where the lions' share of functionality exists.

 #### These directories will contain the complete, running applications: